rblack42/Blog/content/2017/08/31/Snakes.rst

 used some shop scissors to cut away as much of the trap as I could leaving about a 4x2 inch rectangle with his head firmly attached to that!

-I seemed close to time for him to shed his skin, because there was evidence of some scales loose in the glue near his body.
+It seemed close to time for him to shed his skin, because there was evidence of some scales loose in the glue near his body.
 I sprayed his body as far from his head as possible, and started working on getting it loose.
 The knife succeeded in getting him loose a bit, and he cooperated by squirming enough that I knew